Finetuning with 🤗 Accelerate

 This configuration ensures that your training environment has all the necessary components for distributed training.
 For more details, see the Accelerate documentation.

-While these stages offer lots of surface area for intervention and customisation, the most significant thing to be careful with is the data that you input into the model.
+While these stages offer lots of surface area for intervention and customization, the most significant thing to be careful with is the data that you input into the model.
 If you find that your finetuned model offers worse performance than the base, or if you get garbled output post-fine tuning, this would be a strong indicator that you have not correctly formatted your input data, or something is mismatched with the tokeniser and so on.
 To combat this, be sure to inspect your data at all stages of the process!

-The main behaviour and activity while using this notebook should be around being more serious about your data.
+The main behavior and activity while using this notebook should be around being more serious about your data.
 If you are finding that you're on the low end of the spectrum, consider ways to either supplement that data or to synthetically generate data that could be substituted in.
-You should also start to think about evaluations at this stage (see the next guide for more) since the changes you will likely want to measure how well your model is doing, especially when you make changes and customisations.
+You should also start to think about evaluations at this stage (see the next guide for more) since the changes you will likely want to measure how well your model is doing, especially when you make changes and customizations.
 Once you have some basic evaluations up and running, you can then start thinking through all the optimal parameters and measuring whether these updates are actually doing what you think they will.

 At a certain point, your mind will start to think beyond the details of what data you use as inputs and what hyperparameters or base models to experiment with.
 At that point you'll start to turn to the following: